 2. Cinco de Mayo

 The Cinco de Mayo festivities are happening on May 4, 2019 this year in Cleburne.
 On that day, Hulen Park will be loaded with vendors selling their best Mexican imports and authentic dishes.
 Guests can watch live entertainment at the park including student performances, dancing horses from Ranchos Unidos, Mariachi, and live bands.
 Bring lawn chairs, picnic blankets and coolers and plan to stay a while.
 The event is free to the public and lasts from 10 a.m. to 7 p.m.

 Who said kids cannot be cowboys?
 Certainly nobody in Cleburne.
 Mark your calendar for June 2, 2018 for the annual Cowboys for Kids at the Johnson County Sheriff’s Posse Grounds.
 Parents can register their kids (under age 10) to compete for prizes during the Stick Horse Rodeo, which includes a series of fun games using a stick horse at the arena.
 The event also includes a concert, along with a Roping the Stars Dinner on Friday June 1, 2018 (at Cleburne Conference Center), where a live auction will be held during a barbecue dinner.
 All proceeds of this event will go to the Children’s Advocacy Center of Johnson County.

 4. Shakespeare in the Park

 Watch the Winston McGregor Park transform into a stage in June for Shakespeare in the Park.
-For two days, guests can watch the classic revival of “The Taming of the Shrew” live on stage.
-Spectators can bring their own lawn chairs and coolers of cold drinks for a comfortable experience (Ice Cream truck also available on-site).
+For two days, guests can watch the classic revival of “Romeo and Juliet” live on stage.
+Spectators can bring their own lawn chairs and coolers of cold drinks for a comfortable experience (Food trucks also available on-site).
 This family-friendly outdoor theater event is a fun way to introduce your kids to William Shakespeare.

 Photo Courtesy of: Ken Carmona